zhang3r/instagramCollector/README.md

 Since this is guess work the posts are not 100% guarenteed to be between the dates.

 ### output
-~~right now the program just dumps all of instagram json data into postgres.~~

-~~the results page just print the json more work is needed to extract the image itself out of the data and create a template for the output.~~

 example output: